If you have any information about potential contravention of Australian sanctions laws, please email at sanctions@dfat.gov.au.

 Notice to give information or documents

-The Australian Sanctions Office (ASO) may issue a notice requiring an individual to provide information or documents, under oath, to verify compliance with sanctions laws.
+The Australian Sanctions Office (ASO) may issue a notice requiring an individual to provide information or documents, under oath, to verify compliance with Australian sanctions laws.
 This notice must be complied with, even if the information could be self-incriminating.
 Failure to comply is punishable by up to 12 months in prison.